 To count well, kids also need to learn and remember those symbols.
 That requires a skill called working memory.

-Talking to your child’s teacher is a great way for you to start getting answers.
-Share what you’re seeing at home and ask what the teacher is seeing at school.
+You can take notes on what you’re seeing at home and then ask what the teacher is seeing at school.
 Is counting the only area your child struggles with?
 What can help your child improve?

-In the meantime, there are things you can do at home, too.
+There are things you can do to help at home, too.
 It helps to give kids small objects to move as they count.